Does spironolactone cause weight gain?

 Key takeaways

-• Though unlikely, weight gain on spironolactone is possible and is probably due to causes other than the medication itself.
+• Any weight gain on spironolactone is likely due to other causes, such as underlying health conditions, rather than the medication itself.

-• Lifestyle changes, such as following a balanced diet, exercising regularly, and getting ample sleep, can prevent or manage any weight changes while taking spironolactone.
+• Lifestyle changes, such as following a balanced diet, exercising regularly, and getting enough sleep, can help you manage any weight changes you experience while taking the medication.

-Thanks to spironolactone’s many potential uses, prescriptions for this drug are quite common.
-And if you’re like most of us, you’ll want to know the side effects before using any medication.
-When researching sprionolactone’s side effects, one question that may pop up into your head is, “Does spironolactone cause weight gain?”
+If you’re like most of us, you want to know the side effects before using any medication.
+When researching spironolactone’s side effects, one question that may pop into your head is, “Does spironolactone cause weight gain?”

 Keep reading to learn more about spironolactone and weight gain.